Click to return to the H. Rider Haggard homepage

 I do not own any of the books pictured, unless noted.

-My copy of the Longmans first British edition
+Below: my 3 copies of the Longmans first British edition

 Printing history acquired from a 1921 British printing